Learn about the research behind our engagement construct.

-The participants’ education was profiled with a proportion of 10% O/N Levels certificate holders, 60% A Levels/Diploma certificate holders and 30% Bachelor’s Degree and above certificate holders.
+The participants’ education was profiled with a proportion of 10% O/N Levels certificate holders, 60% A Levels/Diploma certificate holders, and 30% Bachelor’s Degree and above certificate holders.
 All participants were also representative of different industries in Singapore, such as manufacturing, banking, shipping, hospitality, F&B, automotive, etc.

 The data was collected in a cross-sectional study across employees in a variety of industries.
 The survey was comprised of the 36 items retained from the pre-testing analyses.
 Employees rated the degree to which they felt that they experienced the level of engagement represented in each of the items.
 Responses were made on a Likert-direction scale with the anchors being strongly agree (5) and strongly disagree (1).

 Each of the 10 constructs are shown to have a high internal consistency (Cronbach’s Alpha > 0.74), signifying that the measures possess adequate internal consistency reliability.
-Through the data obtained from the pilot study, items that did not have a corrected item-to-total subscale correlations above 0.50 were deleted.
+Through the data obtained from the pilot study, items that did not have corrected item-to-total subscale correlations above 0.50 were deleted.

 Correlations among the items that structure each subscale (Intra-Subscale Correlations) were systematically higher than items of different subscales (Inter-Subscale Correlations).
-We also eliminated items which did not match our hypothesis about which dimension they belonged to, leading to a scale with reduced items.
+We also eliminated items that did not match our hypothesis about which dimension they belonged to, leading to a scale with reduced items.

-We found that the overall model fit for a second-order structure with 10 constructs as latent indicators of a higher order engagement factor was very strong.
+We found that the overall model fit for a second-order structure with 10 constructs as latent indicators of a higher-order engagement factor was very strong.

 Through our analysis in deconstructing the factors that impact levels of engagement, we derived 10 distinct drivers of engagement.